 Figure 2: Indicator 2a.
-Number and Weight (in kg) +/-SE of fishes landed per fishermen per hour spent fishing for Nanumaga from 2015-2019.
+Number and Weight (in kg) +/-SE of fishes landed per fishermen per hour spent fishing on Nanumea, 2015-2019.

-The number and weight of fishes landed per fisher per entire fishing trip as Indicator 2b (i.e. not per hour) showed a decline in 2017 (Figure 3) then a quick rise in 2019.
+The number and weight of fishes landed per fisher per entire fishing trip as Indicator 2b (i.e. not per hour) showed a decline over the survey years (Figure 3).
 This shows that the returns per fishing trip have declined over that period.
 However it may be that fishing trips have become shorter, which would give the same result.
 This needs to be investigated further.

 Figure 3: Indicator 2b.
-Number and Weight (in kg) +/-SE of fishes landed per fishermen per fishing trip for Nanumaga from 2015-2019.
+Number and Weight (in kg) +/-SE of fishes landed per fishermen per fishing trip on Nanumea, 2015-2019.